-Any cutting or filling of lots, vacant or otherwise, requires the matter to be determined under a building permit application, and, for broad acres sites, via a subdivision application to the City of Rockingham's Planning Services.
+Any cutting or filling of lots, vacant or otherwise, requires the matter to be determined under a building permit application, and, for broad acre sites, via a subdivision application to the City.

 The impact on the adjoining lots, the appropriateness of the proposed retaining wall and fill material needs to be assessed.

 Under the Building Act 2011 adversely affecting adjoining land' includes: